faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **2012**&nbsp; Lorenzo Snow manual ellipsis on tithing

-    The ellipsis used in the Lorenzo Snow manual (published at the end of 2012 and used during the 2013 Sunday School year) altered at least some of the meaning of {{ link(text="Snow's statement on tithing", path="/ellipsis-in-lorenzo-snow-tithing-statement/") }}.
+    The ellipsis used in the Lorenzo Snow manual (published at the end of 2012 and used during the 2013 Sunday School year) altered at least some of the meaning of [Snow's statement on tithing](/ellipsis-in-lorenzo-snow-tithing-statement/).

 * **2012**&nbsp; Denial of access to Joseph Fielding Smith's diaries

-    When Stan Larson asked for access to Joseph Fielding Smith's diaries to better understand the context and motivation for handling and suppression of the 1832 First Vision account, {{ link(text="he was denied access", path="/1832-first-vision-account-suppressed/#why-not-an-earlier-dating") }}.
+    When Stan Larson asked for access to Joseph Fielding Smith's diaries to better understand the context and motivation for handling and suppression of the 1832 First Vision account, [he was denied access](/1832-first-vision-account-suppressed/#why-not-an-earlier-dating).

 * **2012**&nbsp; Wickman portrays prop 8 efforts in California as primarily a grassroots effort